***Spoilers ahead!***

 So I ask you, what’s a good recappespondent/pervert supposed to do?

-my Patreon here and sign up to throw a few bucks per month my way while the season is running.
+Thank you so much for reading, kittens!
+Remember you can find my Patreon here and sign up to throw a few bucks per month my way while the season is running.
 The support is incredible, and I cannot thank you enough!